kingston-hackSpace/bioElectricity_with_plants/README.md

 REDUCING NOISE: TIPS
 -

 - Use a power-bank to power your Arduino Board.
-Once you upload the code to the Arduino Board, avoid keeping the board connected to the computer as it will add electrical interference to your sensings.
-To make the incomming data visible, but disconned from our computers, we will send the data from the Arduino to an Android Smartphone via Bluetooth.
+Once you upload the code to the Arduino Board, avoid keeping the board connected to the computer, as it will add electrical interference to your sensings.
+To visualize the incoming data without a computer, we will send the data from the Arduino to an Android Smartphone via Bluetooth.

-- Use short wires to reduce acturing electrical noise.
+- Use short wires whenever possible, as longer wires can act like antennas and pick up environmental electrical noise.

-- Use shield wires to help reduce acturing electrical noise.
+- Use shielded wires for signal connections to further reduce interference.

-- Our HX777 Load-Cell amplifier requires at two input terminals (A+ and A-).
-A+ should be connected to a plant leave, while A- should be connected to the plant's noise.
-Grounding our connections will reduce environmental noise from the surrounding electrical fields.
-This is because the soil is large and conductive, ...
+- Our HX777 Load-Cell amplifier requires two input terminals (A+ and A-).
+Connect A+ to any leaf, while A- should be connected to the plant's soil (reference point).
+Grounding our connections will reduce environmental noise from the surrounding electrical fields, as the soil acts as a large conductive plane.
+    *Note: You could connect A- to another leaf, but you may capture higher environmental noise.*

-- Moistured soil (not dumped) helps conduct electricity.
+- Moistured soil (not dumped) improves conductivity.

 -